FlipsideCrypto/ethereum-models/models/doc_descriptions/complete_lending/complete_lending_column_docs.md

 {% docs complete_lending_market %}

-The asset contract for the applicable Aave or Spark market.
+The asset contract for the applicable market.

 {% enddocs %}

 {% docs complete_lending_payer %}

 The address that initiated the repayment.

-{% enddocs %}

-{% docs complete_lending_premium_amount_unadj %}

-The flash loan fee, changeable via the normal governance process, non-decimal adjusted.

 {% enddocs %}